oracle-quickstart/oke-k8s-atp-boilerplate/README.md

 Each service folder also includes its own `makefile` for project specific tasks.
 Run `make` for the help text.

-Note: Skaffold manages all images together so this makefile is merely offerd here for standalone development purpose.
+Note: Skaffold manages all images together so this makefile is merely offered here for standalone development purpose.

 ## Git flow